About Barge Accidents in Louisiana

 Where to Get Emergency Medical Care

-Our Lady of the Lake Regional Medical Center serves as Baton Rouge's only Level I trauma center, treating the most serious maritime injuries, including traumatic brain injuries, spinal cord damage, severe burns, and crush injuries.
+Our Lady of the Lake Regional Medical Center serves as Baton Rouge’s only Level I trauma center, treating the most serious maritime injuries, including traumatic brain injuries, spinal cord damage, severe burns, and crush injuries.
 Their emergency department operates 24/7 and has direct helicopter access for waterway rescues.
-For comprehensive emergency and trauma care, Baton Rouge General Medical Center operates two locations—Mid City and Bluebonnet—with strong orthopedic and rehabilitation services that are particularly important for injured barge workers.
+For comprehensive emergency and trauma care, Baton Rouge General Medical Center operates two locations: Mid City and Bluebonnet.
+They offer strong orthopedic and rehabilitation services that are particularly important for injured barge workers.

 Emergency Response & Investigation Agencies